ActivityWatch/aw-watcher-web/README.md

 ### Firefox Enterprise Policy

+> [!NOTE]
-**NOTE:** Due to Mozilla Addon policy, this is not possibly with the Mozilla-hosted versions of the extension.
-You need to fork the extension and modify a hardcoded value to get this to work.
+> Due to Mozilla Add-on Policy, this is not possible with the Mozilla-hosted versions of the extension.
+You will need to fork the extension and change a hardcoded value to make this work.

-Due to the issue mentioned above, a privacy notice has to be displayed to follow the Mozilla add-on policy.
+Due to the above issue, a privacy notice must be displayed to comply with the Mozilla Add-on Policy.
 This can be pre-accepted by setting the following Firefox Enterprise Policy:

 ```json
 {